Swine influenza

 It is estimated that, in the 2009 flu pandemic, 11–21% of the then global population (of about 6.8 billion), equivalent to around 700 million to 1.4 billion people, contracted the illness—more, in absolute terms, than the Spanish flu pandemic.
 There were 18,449 confirmed fatalities.
 However, in a 2012 study, the CDC estimated more than 284,000 possible fatalities worldwide, with numbers ranging from 150,000 to 575,000.

 In August 2010, the World Health Organization declared the swine flu pandemic officially over.

 Subsequent cases of swine flu were reported in India in 2015, with over 31,156 positive test cases and 1,841 deaths.

 Signs and symptoms

 In pigs, a swine influenza infection produces fever, lethargy, discharge from the nose or eyes, sneezing, coughing, difficulty breathing, eye redness or inflammation, and decreased appetite.
-In some cases the infection can cause miscarriage.
-However, it is possible that infected pigs may not exhibit any symptoms.
+In some cases, the infection can cause miscarriage.
+However, infected pigs may not exhibit any symptoms.
 Although mortality is usually low (around 1–4%), the virus can cause weight loss and poor growth, in turn causing economic loss to farmers.
 Infected pigs can lose up to 12 pounds of body weight over a three- to four-week period.
-Swine have receptors to which both avian and mammalian influenza viruses are able to bind; this leads to the virus being able to evolve and mutate into different forms.
-Influenza A is responsible for infecting swine, and was first identified in 1918.
-Pigs have often been seen as "mixing vessels", which help to change and evolve strains of disease that are then passed on to other mammals, such as humans.
+Influenza A is responsible for infecting swine and was first identified in 1918.
+Because both avian and mammalian influenza viruses can bind to receptors in pigs, pigs have often been seen as "mixing vessels", facilitating the evolution of strains that can be passed on to other mammals, such as humans.